Hejsil/zig-clap/README.md

 each non-positional parameter of your program.
 The name of the field will be the longest name of the parameter. `positionals` will be a tuple with one field for each positional parameter.

-The fields in `args` and `postionals` are typed.
+The fields in `args` and `positionals` are typed.
 The type is based on the name of the value the parameter takes.
 Since `--number` takes a `usize` the field `res.args.number` has the type `usize`.

 Note that this is only the case because `clap.parsers.default` has a field called `usize` which